aclc-iriga/queen-mutya/README.md

    to **`tests/backend/config/test-database.php`**, then modify the database connection settings in the new file.

 2. Inside [phpMyAdmin](http://localhost/phpmyadmin),
-   create a MySQL database named `test-mmsanagustin-iriga` and import [mmsanagustin-iriga.sql](mmsanagustin-iriga.sql) into it.
+   create a MySQL database named `test-queen-mutya` and import [queen-mutya.sql](queen-mutya.sql) into it.

 3. Run the following command to install the required dependencies.
    ```shell